MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-additional-interfaces.md

 In some senses, a metadata store is not all that different from the key/value/metadata tuples that are the essence of an object in the data model.
 It is, however, simplified from this view.
 A metadata store is represented by the IKeyStore interface.
 While also a collection of key/value/metadata tuples, there are limitations to what can be done with a metadata key store versus a model object:

 - A key store can only have a single parent store -- it cannot have an arbitrary chain of parent models.
 - A key store has no concepts.
 It can only have the dictionary of key/value/metadata tuples.
 This means that the keys present in a key store are static.
-They can not be created on demand by a dynamic language system.
+They can't be created on demand by a dynamic language system.
 - By convention only, the values in a metadata defined key store are restricted to basic values (intrinsics and property accessors)

 While a key store can have an arbitrary number (and arbitrary naming) of keys, there are certain names that have defined semantic values.
 Presently, those names are: